AndrewTran03/Sea-Monster-Crowdfunding-Gaming-Repository-Web102--Prework/README.md

 Describe any challenges encountered while building the app:

-- I had some slight challenges with learning Arrow Functions since I typically use the more standard convention of writing out functions in JavaScript (e.g. 'function _name of function_ (_arguments_)'), so this was something I had to learn in order to successfully complete this assignment.
+- I had some slight challenges with learning Arrow Functions since I typically use the more standard convention of writing out functions in JavaScript (e.g. 'function <name of function> (<arguments>), so this was something I had to learn in order to successfully complete this assignment.

 - For all of the other parts of this assignment, I was able to complete it fine because I had previous experience with basic HTML, CSS, and (Vanilla) JavaScript.